 I regret to inform you of the passing of our member Irwin (Pete) Pomranz, 92.
 The World War II veteran was buried this past Sunday, March 31, 2019 in the ICFS section of Beth Israel Cemetery in Woodbridge, NJ, next to his wife, Ray (Stein) Pomranz who died in 2016.
 Family was extremely important to Pete.
-Even though he lived in St. Louis for most of his life, the father of our members Steven, Jon, and Craig Pomranz was a lifelong member and supporter of the Family Society.
+Even though he lived in St. Louis for most of his life, the father of Steven, Jeffrey, Jon, and Craig was a lifelong member and supporter of the Family Society.
 We extend condolences and our good thoughts to his family.

 The following obituary appeared in the St. Louis Jewish Light:

 Irwin (Pete) Pomranz, age 92, passed away peacefully on Tuesday, March 26, 2019 in Sarasota, Florida.